Think you won’t qualify for federal student aid because you (or your parents/guardian) make too much money? Think again.

 - Legal permanent residents or eligible noncitizens like U.S. nationals.

-- People who were born in one of several Pacific Islands like the Federated States of Micronesia, American Samoa and the Marshall Islands.
+- People who were born in the Federated States of Micronesia, American Samoa, and the Marshall Islands.

 Enrollment — You must be enrolled or accepted for enrollment in an eligible degree or certificate program.